Steve Baker (politician): Post-parliamentary career

+Ireland

+In 2024 Baker commented on how the British Government treated Ireland during the Brexit process, "I am embarrassed that Ireland was treated the way it was by the United Kingdom.
+It was wrong.
+God knows over our history Ireland has been treated badly by the UK".
+Speaking to journalists he noted “I was really sincere in that apology.
+But Brexiteers were having a go at me because I was apologising for something that Leo Varadkar had also been party to making worse.”

 Political positions

 Some commentators, such as Ian Birrell of The Guardian, regard Baker as being on the right wing of the Conservative Party.
 The Associated Press has described him as a libertarian.
-He is a member of the socially conservative Cornerstone Group.
 He describes his political inspiration as being the Liberal Richard Cobden, founding the Cobden Centre under the motto: 'Peace will come to earth when the people have more to do with each other and governments less'.
 He identifies as a born again Christian.

 Climate change

 Baker has expressed scepticism about the exact scope of human influence on climate change, stating in 2010 that the science appears to be subject to uncertainties and that bad economics are a greater threat to civilisation than climate change.
 In 2022, he shared a paper on social media which denied climate change.
 He was a trustee of the Global Warming Policy Foundation from May 2021 to September 2022, an organisation which has historically breached Charity Commission rules on impartiality in its climate change coverage.
-At an event hosted in parliament in July 2022, by the GWPF, Baker accused climate campaigners of “terrifying children” and said he regarded their warnings as “child abuse.”
+At an event hosted in parliament in July 2022, by the GWPF, Baker accused climate campaigners of "terrifying children" and said he regarded their warnings as "child abuse."

-DeSmog, the climate science fact checking website, has documented the extensive ties between the GWPF and Baker’s Net Zero Scrutiny Group of MPs opposed to the UK’s climate goals.
+DeSmog, the climate science fact checking website, has documented the extensive ties between the GWPF and Baker's Net Zero Scrutiny Group of MPs opposed to the UK's climate goals.

 Baker has said he would end incentives for wind and solar power because "they are fundamentally intermittent sources of energy", and instead would encourage domestic production of natural gas.
 He said many green measures including farmers' support payments were "anti-human life on Earth in the name of environmentalism", and would encourage maximising food production.

 Baker voted against the party whip to oppose the construction of the High Speed 2 rail line in 2010, although the line did not pass through his own constituency, arguing that the whole plan should be scrapped.